Facebook facebook Facebook twitter

 Butong-butong is an iconic Ilonggo delicacy, and everyone’s favorite childhood treat.

-Butong-butong, also known as unat, is a traditional Ilonggo delicacy that resembles candy and is quite popular.
-This sweet is created by combining coconut milk, referred to as gata in the Ilonggo language, sesame seed, also known as lunga, and muscovado sugar.
+Butong-butong, also known as unat, is one of the traditional Ilonggo delicacies that resembles candy and is quite popular.
+This sweet Iloilo pasalubong is created by combining coconut milk, referred to as gata in the Ilonggo language, sesame seed, also known as lunga, and muscovado sugar.
 This Iloilo pasalubong usually comes in long, thin pieces individually wrapped or cut into nugget-sized pieces, making it intact before it melts.
-Butong-butong has a particular sweetness that, no matter how many times you eat it or lick it, you will never become accustomed to the flavor.
+Butong-butong is an Iloilo delicacies that has a particular sweetness that, no matter how many times you eat it or lick it, you will never become accustomed to the flavor of pasalubong from Iloilo.

 3. Cream Horn